dotnet/TorchSharp/DEVGUIDE.md

        dotnet pack -c Release -v:n /p:SkipNative=true /p:SkipTests=true /p:IncludeTorchSharpPackage=true /p:IncludeLibTorchCpuPackages=true /p:IncludeLibTorchCudaPackages=true
        dotnet pack -c Release -v:n /p:SkipNative=true /p:SkipTests=true /p:TargetOS=linux /p:IncludeTorchSharpPackage=true /p:IncludeLibTorchCpuPackages=true /p:IncludeLibTorchCudaPackages=true

     Once these finish, the output can be found in `bin\packages\Release`.
-Look at the file sizes -- if anything is larger than 250,000,000 bytes, you need to go back to #4 above and redefine the package contents and fragmentation scheme.
+Look at the file sizes -- if anything is larger than 250,000,000 bytes, you need to go back to #3 above and redefine the package contents and fragmentation scheme.
 It maybe necessary to introduce new fragments.

+	**Note:** The locally built TorchSharp packages will only contain binaries for the local platform, so they cannot be used with other platforms.
+Therefore, only the packages built in Azure Pipelines can be used across platforms.

 10. Submit to CI and debug problems.